AdvancedResearchComputing/arc-rtd/docs/software/lsdyna.md

 ## Availability

 LS-DYNA is available on [several ARC systems](/software).
-Virginia Tech maintains a limited quantity of LS-DYNA network licenses through the university's [IT Procurement and Licensing Solutions](https://itpals.vt.edu/) which can be used for the SMP, MPP, and Hybrid versions of LS-DYNA.
+Virginia Tech's [IT Procurement and Licensing Solutions](https://itpals.vt.edu/) manages any centrally hosted LS-DYNA network licenses, but primarily researcher are using licenses purchased by their group or their department.
+These can be used for the SMP, MPP, and Hybrid versions of LS-DYNA.
 LSTC al­so de­vel­ops its own pre­proces­sor, LS-Pre­Post, which is freely dis­trib­uted and runs with­out a li­cense.

 ### License availability